-Criteria such as these help reduce the medical differences among people in the trial.
-When people taking part in a trial are alike in key ways, researchers can be more certain that the results are due to the treatment being tested and not to other factors.
+Criteria such as these help reduce the medical differences amon participants in the clinical trial.
+When those taking part in a clinical trial are alike in key ways, researchers can be more certain that the results are due to the treatment being tested and not to other factors.7

-Also, some people have health problems besides lung cancer that could be made worse by the treatments in a trial.
-If you are interested in joining a trial, you will receive medical tests to be sure that you are fit for the trial.
+Also, some patients have health problems in addition to lung cancer that could be made worse by the treatments in a clinical trial.
+If you are interested in participating in a clinical trial, you will receive medical tests to be sure that you are medically fit for it.7

 How are patients in clinical trials kept safe?

-People who take part in clinical trials are protected in a number of ways.
-The federal government has specific rules that help ensure that clinical trials are conducted both safely and ethically.11,12,13
+Patients who take part in clinical trials are protected in a number of ways.
+The federal government has specific rules that help ensure that clinical trials are conducted both safely and ethically.1,2,8,18,19

 Ways to keep people safe include:

-A process in which patients are given important information, including possible risks and benefits, about a medical procedure or treatment, a clinical trial, or genetic testing to help them decide if they want to be treated, tested, or take part in the trial process: Researchers must provide patients who are thinking about joining a clinical research study with detailed information about the study.
-This includes enough information about the trial’s purpose and possible risks and benefits to allow a patient to make the best decision about whether to take part.
-This information must be given in writing and may be discussed with the doctors and nurses in the research team.
-If a person decides to take part in a study, he or she will be given an informed consent document to sign, confirming understanding of this information.
+A process in which patients are given important information, including possible risks and benefits, about a medical procedure or treatment, a clinical trial, or genetic testing to help them decide if they want to be treated, tested, or take part in the trial process: Researchers must provide patients who are thinking about participating in a clinical trial with detailed information about it.
+This includes enough information about the clinical trial’s purpose and possible risks and benefits to allow a patient to make the best decision about whether to take part.
+This information must be given in writing and may be discussed with the doctors and nurses on the research team.
+If a person decides to take part in a clinical trial, he or she will be given an informed consent document to sign, confirming understanding of this information.